Large Sets with Small Injective Projections: Dimension and measure computations for

 Hence, $(\ref{eq:toshowforlemma})$ is implied by the following,

 By Lemma \ref{lem:mkcomputation} ii) this is equivalent to

-where $\e_k\to0$ as quickly as we want by taking $n_k$ large enough.
 Because $d>s$ both in (i) and (ii), there exists $K_1$ so that for $q>K_1$ we have $q(d-s)-2\log_2q$ is monotonically increasing in $q$.
 Since $n_k<q$ by the hypothesis of this case, we find that it is enough to prove